Every Investor Should Ask These 4 Important Questions…

 Joan R. Ginther has won the lottery four times.

-They say luck is what happens when hard work meets opportunity, but perhaps this was an exception.
+They say luck is what happens when hard work meets opportunity, but this could be an exception.
 It seemed like Ginther was simply the most fortunate person alive.
-Then people started taking a closer look…
+Then, people started taking a closer look…

 Suddenly, it all started to make sense.
-While Ginther hasn’t publicly given any interviews to reveal her secret, it’s clear that it wasn’t luck.
+While Ginther hasn’t publicly given any interviews to reveal her secret, it clearly wasn’t luck.
 It was preparation.

-In fact, if you can prepare by answering these four simple questions about yourself, then your odds of successfully investing increase exponentially…
+If you can prepare by answering these four simple questions about yourself, your odds of successfully investing increase exponentially…

 4 Questions To Raise Your Odds

 1) What are my ultimate goals?
-You don’t start a trip without a destination in mind.
+You start a trip with a destination in mind.
 Are you saving and investing for a child’s college tuition?
 Retirement?
 A dream vacation?
 All three?
-If so, calculate how much you’ll need and don’t forget about inflation.
-Then you’ll have a realistic idea of how much to set aside and what returns you need to reach your goals.
+If so, calculate how much you’ll need, and don’t forget about inflation.
+Then, you’ll have a realistic idea of how much to set aside and what returns you need to reach your goals.

 2) What is my age?
-A retiree no longer drawing a salary and living off his or her nest egg can’t afford to take the same chances as a recent college graduate.
+A retiree no longer drawing a salary and living off their nest egg can’t afford to take the same chances as a recent college graduate.
 The old rule of thumb for equity exposure is 100 minus your age.
-So a 40-year old investor might keep 60% of his portfolio in stocks, versus just 30% for a 70 year-old.
-This is a simple, but not unreasonable guideline for many people.
+So a 40-year-old investor might keep 60% of his portfolio in stocks versus just 30% for a 70-year-old.
+This is a simple but reasonable guideline for many people.
 The point is to build wealth during the early years and then protect it during the later years.

 Closing Thoughts